Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 | Weekly expiry digest for admins | No | Yes | Yes |

-Auto-expiry is available on all plans because it affects data integrity — it simply reflects reality when a certificate's date has passed.
+Auto-expiry is available on all plans because it affects data integrity — it simply reflects reality when a credential's date has passed.

 Email features require Basic or Pro, since email delivery is part of the email notifications feature set.